sourmash-bio/sourmash/doc/command-line.md

 #### Indexed databases

-Indexed databases can make searching signatures much faster.
-SBT databases are low memory and disk-intensive databases that allow for fast searches using a tree structure, while LCA databases are higher memory and (after a potentially significant load time) are quite fast.
+Indexed databases can make searching signatures much, much faster.
-SQLite databases (new in sourmash v4.4.0) are typically larger on disk than SBTs and LCAs, but in turn are fast to load and support very low memory search.
+RocksDB databases produced by `sourmash index` are low memory and disk-intensive databases that allow for fast searches using an inverted index.
+(We continue to support other indexed database types, including SBTs, LCA databases, and SQLite databases, but recommend using RocksDB over these other formats.)

-Commands that take multiple signatures or collections of signatures will also work with indexed databases.
+Commands that take multiple signatures or collections of signatures will also work with one or more indexed databases.

 One limitation of indexed databases is that they are all restricted in to certain kinds of signatures.
-Both SBT and LCA databases can only contain one "type" of signature (one ksize/one moltype at one scaled value).
+RocksDB, SBT, and LCA databases can only contain one "type" of signature (one ksize/one moltype at one scaled value).
 SQLite databases can contain multiple ksizes and moltypes, but only at one scaled value.
 If the database signature type is